Sicilian method: History

 Sulfur, also known as brimstone (the stone that burns), has a variety of purposes such as bleaching agent, incense for religious rites, insecticides, and glue.
 The Romans used it to make fireworks and weapons.
 Sicilian industrial sulfur comes from the sedimentary Miocene rocks found about 200 meters underground.

-By the middle of the 19th century, Sicily produced 3/4 of the world's production.
+By the middle of the 19th century, Sicily produced 3/4 of the world's supply.
 The excavation in Sicily was very easy and close to the surface.
 Local wages were low and underpaid children (carusu - 'mine boys') were used.
 Sicily also had easy transport by sea.
 The economy in Sicily was mostly agricultural, and the presence of sulfur mines helped support it.
 Nevertheless, extracting the sulfur created serious ecological hardship on the country.

 By 1912 the United States overtook Sicily for the worldwide production of sulfur.
 Large consistent bases of sulfur in Texas and Louisiana, as well as low-cost fuel and large quantities of water, made the newly invented Frasch process economical.

 After the Second World War, most of the mines in Sicily closed down.